microsoft/PSRule-vscode/README.md

 PSRule is available from the PowerShell Gallery and is required for this extension to work.

-To install the module use the following command from PowerShell prompt.
+To install the module use the following command from a PowerShell prompt.

 ```powershell
 Install-Module -Name PSRule -Scope CurrentUser;